-HIGH SCHOOL (GRADES 9-12)
+ACADEMIC ELIGIBILITY REQUIREMENTS FOR EXTRACURRICULAR ACTIVITIES JUNIOR HIGH & HIGH SCHOOL (GRADES 6-12)

-THREE to FOUR WEEK GRADE CHECKS
+THREE to FOUR WEEK CHECKS

-- 1. Grade checks are due from teachers on specified Thursdays.
+1. Grade checks are due from teachers on specified Thursdays.
 An eligibility report will be generated from the teachers' grades.
-Synergy is the district supported gradebook to be used to determine eligibility; teacher errors or changes to grades must be corrected in Synergy. - 2.
-The Athletic Director is responsible for tracking eligibility and communicating Eligibility to coaches and studentathletes. - 3.
+Synergy is the district supported gradebook to be used to determine eligibility; teacher errors or changes to grades must be corrected in Synergy.

+- The Athletic Director is responsible for tracking eligibility and communicating Eligibility to coaches and studentathletes. - 3.
 Any student having a failing grade (in any class) on two consecutive reports will be ineligible to compete until the next report indicates they are passing all their classes. - 4.
 Periods of ineligibility will be effective the Monday after the eligibility report is generated. - 5.
 Before and after school tutoring is available for student-athletes.
 It is highly recommended that students appearing on the F list attend tutoring at least 2 hours a week to bring all grades to passing before the next grade check. - 6.
 Athletes are expected to fully participate in practice but cannot travel to away games if they are ineligible.
 This is in compliance with AIA No Pass, No Play policy. - 7.
 Athletes are expected to be in school all day; every day.
 Students who are consistently absent for periods of a day can and will be withheld from participating in athletics.
 If a student needs to be absent they must notify the office at least one day prior to avoid being withheld from that day's event or practice. - 8.
-Passing grades shall be determined on a cumulative basis from the beginning of instruction to the recording of a final grade for the course.
+Passing grades shall be determined on a cumulative basis from the beginning of instruction to the recording of a final grade for the course at the end of each semester.

 Progress Grade Checks occur every three to four weeks (dependent upon holidays in district calendar) throughout the school year.
 The checks are used for progress monitoring and academic eligibility purposes.
-Progress grades will be mailed home for all students.
+Progress grades will be mailed home for all students, ineligibility lists will be sent by the SAD to all head coaches.
 Grades checks will be on the following dates:

-August 24

-September 14

-October 5-1st quarter grades

-November 2

-November 30

-December 21-1st semester grades
+August 28 September 19 October 10-1st quarter grades November 7 November 26 December 19-1st semester grades

-February 1
+January 23

-February 22
+February 13

-March 14-3rd quarter grades
+March 6-3rd quarter grades

-April 11
+April 3

-May 2
+May 1

-May 22-Senior grades due
+May 19-Senior grades due

-May 23-9-11 grades due
+May 22-All grades due